 Today, there are several regions where megalodon teeth can be found in relative abundance.
 For example, cliff faces in Western Australia are believed to contain “thousands” of megalodon teeth.
 In the United States, they’ve been frequently spotted in areas like off the coast of Wilmington, North Carolina.

-Like great white sharks today, megalodon were found across the world in non-polar waters, however their range did expand across time.
+Like great white sharks today, megalodon was found across the world in non-polar waters, however, their range did expand over time.

 In the Early Miocene, North and South America weren’t connected, which allowed travel between the east and west coasts of the continent.
 In addition, the Mediterranean opened up to a vast sea that included much of today’s middle east.
 These shallow seas presented excellent hunting opportunities for the species.